Tgithinji/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## Task 1
 Write a function that replaces all occurrences of an element by another in a new list.
 - Filename: `1-search_replace.py`
+## Task 2
+Write a function that adds all unique integers in a list (only once for each integer).
+- Filename: `2-uniq_add.py`